combinatorylogic/clike/readme.txt

  Building:

  MBase 1.0.2 is required: https://github.com/combinatorylogic/mbase
+ Make sure MBase DLLs are installed into the GAC.

  The only supported environment currently is Linux on x86 or x86_64, with Mono > 3.0.

  Python 2.7, Clang (3.5) and cindex are required for building llvm-wrapper Make sure PYTHONPATH points to $CLANG_SOURCE/bindings/python.
+ If Python bindings are not available, a cached version will be used (currently provided for LLVM 3.5 and LLVM 3.6.0svn).

  pdflatex and graphviz are required for building documentation.

+ Linux on ARM is not currently supported.
+If you want to try it anyway, make sure LLVM libraries are built with -fPIC.

  Clike code layout is following: